adarmawan117/swing-dialog/README.md

 # swing dialog

 How to coding in java
-visit Ra BVen youtube : https://www.youtube.com/c/HelloWorld-Raven/featured
+visit Ra Ven youtube : https://www.youtube.com/c/HelloWorld-Raven/featured

 This repo has been adapted for my project.
 Thanks to Ra Ven for sharing his knowledge.